 Single-deck games were most common up until the 1960s, when card counting systems became rampant among the gambling community.
 Casinos caught on to these systems and feared for the loss of their house edge, which was already quite slender compared to other table games.
 Around the same time, when smart strategy and optimal game-play became widespread among players, single-deck games became even scarcer.
 In response to these threats, most casinos began using four to eight decks for their standard games of blackjack to increase the dealer’s advantage, discourage card counting systems, and make it harder for basic strategists to feel as confident.

-Blackjack sites for Australians
+Blackjack sites for online players

 Online single-deck blackjack